Possession with Intent to Deliver

 It is bad enough when a person is convicted of possession of a controlled substance.
 The penalties only become worse, however, when the individual is convicted of possession with intent to deliver (PWID) a controlled substance.

 Penalties for Possession with Intent to Deliver in Illinois | [PWID Felony]

 720 ILCS 550/5 states that PWID of marijuana is a misdemeanor for up to 2.5 grams, but can be as serious as a Class X felony for more than 5,000 grams.
 Section 720 ILCS 570/401 states that PWID is a Class X felony when the enough of a dangerous controlled substance is in possession.
 For example, only 15 grams of cocaine or heroin can result in a Class X felony conviction if it can be proven that the person in possession intended to deliver it to another entity.
 Other drugs include morphine, LSD, amphetamine.
 Possession with intent to deliver methamphetamine can result in a Class 3 felony conviction and a maximum fine of $150,000.

 Patel Law, PC has nearly two decades of criminal defense experience to use to your benefit.
 The sooner you contact an attorney from the firm, the more time we will have to build your defense.
 This maximizes your chances of success, so call today or complete our online evaluation form to contact a lawyer from our team.
-We work together on every case to support our clients and obtain the outcomes they need.
+Our Lawyers for possession with intent to deliver charges work together on every case to support our clients and obtain the outcomes they need.